Alkhattabaziz/Azure_Sentinel_SIEM_HomeLab/README.md

 <h2>Working inside the VM:</h2>
 <img src="https://i.imgur.com/zTikjB2.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br /><br />
-While waiting for other services to connected inside Azure, I turned the firewall of the VM off so that it can be susceptible to ICMP requests from the world to be discovered faster.
+While waiting for other services to connected inside Azure, I turned the firewall of the <b>VM</b> off so that it can be susceptible to ICMP requests from the world to be discovered faster.
-I turned the Firewall state of the Domain Profile as well as Private Profile, Public Profile (See picture below):<br />
+I turned the Firewall state of the <b>Domain Profile</b> as well as <b>Private Profile, Public Profile</b> (See picture below):<br />
 <br />
 <img src="https://i.imgur.com/MHWWw6A.png height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br /><br />